 Jennifer is co-author of the picture book PIGGIES IN THE PUMPKIN PATCH (Charlesbridge).
 She has been on faculty for several conferences including the Big Sur Writer's Workshop and numerous SCBWI conferences.
 Jennifer earned a BA in English with a minor in Social and Ethnic Relations from UC Davis and has a background in secondary education.

-Some of the YA and middle grade novels Kelly represents include Steve Watkins' Golden Kite Winner DOWN SAND MOUNTAIN and his YA novel WHAT COMES AFTER (both with Candlewick); Anne Osterlund's YA novel, SALVATION (Speak/Penguin); Anna Sheehan's debut YA novel A LONG, LONG SLEEP (Candlewick); Sharon Cameron's debut YA novel THE DARK UNWINDING and its forthcoming sequel A SPARK UNSEEN (Scholastic); Carolyn Marsden's multicultural middle grade, THE WHITE ZONE (Carolrhoda/Lerner) and Ray Sabini's funny middle grade series SWEET FARTS (Amazon Encore).
-Picture books that Kelly represents include James Burks' BEEP AND BAH (Carolrhoda/Lerner); Diane Adams' forthcoming TWO HANDS TO HOLD YOU (Chronicle); Elizabeth Rusch's forthcoming ELECTRIC WIZARD: THE REMARKABLE STORY OF NIKOLA TESLA (Candlewick); and Bridget Heos' nonfiction picture book series starting with WHAT TO EXPECT WHEN YOU'RE EXPECTING LARVAE (Millbrook/Lerner).
+Some of the YA and middle grade novels Kelly represents include Steve Watkins' Golden Kite Winner DOWN SAND MOUNTAIN and his YA novel WHAT COMES AFTER (both with Candlewick); Anne Osterlund's YA novel, SALVATION (Speak/Penguin); Anna Sheehan's debut YA novel A LONG, LONG SLEEP (Candlewick); Sharon Cameron's debut YA novel THE DARK UNWINDING and its sequel A SPARK UNSEEN (Scholastic); Carolyn Marsden's multicultural middle grade, THE WHITE ZONE (Carolrhoda/Lerner) and Ray Sabini's funny middle grade series SWEET FARTS (Two Lions).
+Picture books that Kelly represents include James Burks' BEEP AND BAH (Carolrhoda/Lerner); Diane Adams' forthcoming TWO HANDS TO HOLD YOU (Chronicle); Elizabeth Rusch's ELECTRIC WIZARD: THE REMARKABLE STORY OF NIKOLA TESLA (Candlewick); and Bridget Heos' MUSTACHE BABY, and her nonfiction picture book series starting with WHAT TO EXPECT WHEN YOU'RE EXPECTING LARVAE (Millbrook/Lerner).

 Kelly is a frequent speaker at conferences, including SCBWI's national and regional conferences, and can be found talking about all things children's books on Facebook (agentsonnack) and Twitter (@KSonnack).